 Many people also use tin oxide when polishing soft materials such as calcite, rhodochrosite and malachite.
 Tin oxide is not widely used today because it currently costs about three to four times as much as a good aluminum oxide - such as TXP.

 Titanium Oxide is a rock tumbler polish that works well on a variety of materials.
 It isn't prohibitively expensive.
 We have found it to produce an acceptable polish but we prefer the results we get with aluminum oxide polishes such as TXP.
 However, we have a few customers who use a lot of titanium it and are very happy with their results.

 We recommend these sources of rock polishing compounds for your rock tumbling needs...

-TXP Aluminum Oxide Polish, Cerium Oxide, Tripoli, Tin Oxide, Titanium Oxide and Red Rouge by RockTumbler.com
+Aluminum Oxide, Cerium Oxide, Tripoli, Tin Oxide, Titanium Oxide from RockTumbler.com

-Aluminum, Tin, Cerium, and Chrome Oxide by Minnesota Lapidary
+Aluminum, Tin, Cerium, and Chrome Oxide from Minnesota Lapidary

 |Hobart M. King has decades of rock tumbling experience and writes most of the articles on RockTumbler.com.
 He has a PhD in geology and is a GIA graduate gemologist.
 He also writes the articles about rocks, minerals and gems on Geology.com.|